 Cleanup wasn’t occurring at the pace it was meant to when these companies were in good financial health, so what’s to be expected in the face of an industry collapse?
 Alarmingly, despite the fact that existing mined lands aren’t being restored, the amount of mined land continues to increase.

-In a Senate Energy and Natural Resources Committee hearing this week, U.S. Senator Maria Cantwell raised an important issue as part of her push to the Interior Department to end the practice of self-bonding: “And how are we making sure that the taxpayer isn’t left on the hook [for reclamation work by bankrupt companies]?
+In a Senate Energy and Natural Resources Committee hearing this week, U.S. Senator Maria Cantwell raised an important issue as part of her push to the Interior Department to end the practice of self-bonding: “And how are we making sure that the taxpayer isn’t left on the hook ?
 Do you think self-bonding is working?
 Does it present a problem and a risk to the taxpayer?”